Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Fyu lived longer than almost any other male in recorded history," Fiin retorted loyally.
 He felt he had to stand up for Daar’s strength.

-"Fiin, Champion… Fyu died long before they cremated him," Gyotin said.
+"Fiin, Champion...
+Fyu died long before they cremated him," Gyotin said.
 Loomi and Genshi duck-nodded.
 "And I’m not sure if Yulna didn’t kill Daar the day she elevated him."

 "He has Naydra."

-"And if she can keep him going, she deserves a higher place in history than Tiritya herself…" Gyotin flicked an ear in what was *almost* a kind of smile.
+"And if she can keep him going, she deserves a higher place in history than Tiritya herself..."
+Gyotin flicked an ear in what was *almost* a kind of smile.
 "I hope she earns it."

 "...We seriously have gigaton-grade weapons?"
 Fiin asked, changing the subject.

 "It *was* in your brief when you were elevated, Champion," Loomi reminded him.

-"…I admit, there was a lot going on at the time."
+"...I admit, there was a lot going on at the time."

 "They’re scientific instruments," Loomi revealed.
 "I know that sounds ludicrous.
 But sometimes, the only way to *really* learn about the universe is to blow part of it up."

-"And… what did we learn?"
+"And... what did we learn?"
 Fiin asked, genuinely curious.

 "We learned what the core of a moon looks like.
 Among other things."